History of podcasting

-Podcasts, previously known as "audioblogs", had its roots dating back to the 1980s.
+Podcasts, previously known as "audioblogs", have roots dating back to the 1980s.
 With the advent of broadband Internet access and portable digital audio playback devices such as the iPod, podcasting began to catch hold in late 2004.
-Today there are more than 115,000 English-language podcasts available on the Internet, and dozens of websites available for distribution at little or no cost to the producer or listener.
+Today there are more than 115,000 English-language podcasts available on the Internet, approximately 4,550,000 podcasts available globally, and dozens of websites available for distribution at little or no cost to the producer or listener.